grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 ## "Hello, World"

-To make some Zio code and make a boring "Hello, World" in Zio I make a `Main.scala` in the base folder and fill it out with even less Zio code than the example on the "Overview" page.
+To write some basic Zio code and make a boring "Hello, World" I first create a `Main.scala` file in the `hello-world` folder and fill it out with even less Zio code than the example on the "Overview" page.
 What I ended up with is this:

 ```bash
 # output of tree -L 1 .